 Truth is there are only so many touristy things you can do and more than likely be fully immersed in local culture.
 You will have more fun hanging around with locals, going way off the beaten track.

 These are people who have every minute of every day planned out.
 Now, let me just say, if people are traveling just for a few days, weeks or even a month I understand why they would want to cram as much as they can in; they are on a time frame.
-However if there is no time-frame, remember this – Long-term budget backpacking is not a sprint; it’s a full-blown marathon.
-Between big trips/hokes/activities – chill out, soak in what you’ve just experienced…Enjoy the moment!
+However, if there is no time-frame, remember this – Long-term budget backpacking is not a sprint; it’s a full-blown marathon.
+Between big trips and activities – chill out!
+Soak in what you’ve just experienced…Enjoy the moment!

-So, resting is one reason, however if you’re young and it’s your first trip the most likely case is you’ll have days of not doing anything because you’ve just partied to hard (backpacks and booze).
 There will be some people reading this and turn their nose saying ‘I don’t travel to party’.
-Well that’s fine but a lot of first time backpackers are young and like to party (That’s not to say only young people party).
-I was one of those people and although I hadn’t planned for it, I became part of a party culture during my first trip.
+Well, that’s fine if you don’t but a lot of first-time backpackers are young and like to party (That’s not to say only young people party).
+I was one of those people and although I hadn’t planned for it, I became part of backpacking party culture during my first trip.
 There were a lot of lost days through partying over the years for me.

-A part of your everyday traveling life will be to deal with your emotional and mental states, I’m going to be brutally honest, long-term budget travel can be excruciatingly painful at times.
-It can be a battle with your mind and sometimes it gets the better of you.
+A part of your everyday backpacking life will be to deal with your emotional and mental states, I’m going to be brutally honest, long-term budget travel can be excruciatingly painful at times.
+It can be a battle with your mind and sometimes it can get the better of you.

 There will be days when you just feel down-right depressed for no reason.
-It could even be as simple as having a come down from doing an amazing activity the day before and from that high, you have a downer.
-It could be from having to say goodbye to another traveler you got close to, or starting to miss home.
+It could even be as simple as having a come down from doing an amazing activity the day before.
+It could be from having to say goodbye to another traveler you got close to or starting to miss home.
 You may even have to deal with a breakup during your travels, or been given some bad news from home.

-Whatever the reason, we all go through it, we all have to deal with it, and sometimes you just feel fragile for no reason what so ever and sometimes the best solution is just to hide from the world.
-Like with everything, these feelings and emotional states pass, you just have to ride it out and a few days later you will feel right as rain.
+Whatever the reason, we all go through it, we all have to deal with it, and sometimes you just feel fragile for no reason.
+Sometimes the best solution is just to hide from the world.
+As with everything though, these feelings and emotional states pass.
+You just have to ride it out and a few days later you will feel right as rain.

-I know some long-term travelers who just pack a few things go check in to a hotel and hide away for days to have some times to themselves.
-They collect, re-group, re-fresh themselves and come back a few days later.
+I know some long-term travelers who just pack a few things to check in to a hotel and hide away for days to have sometimes to themselves.
+They collect, re-group, refresh themselves and come back a few days later.